 Emotional Abuse: Are you a victim?

 Emotional abuse is another form of mental abuse.
 Many times victims do not realize that they are in an emotionally abusive relationship.
 While physical abuse uses violent forms for traumatizing the victim physically, emotional abuse intimidates the victim, demeans, punishes, and makes the victim feel humiliated or scared.
 Sometimes even name-calling, yelling and screaming at the victim is also involved.
 The ill effects of emotional abuse include the victim feeling depressed, confused, difficulty in concentrating, feeling worthless and sometimes lead to poor physical health also.
 The characteristics of an emotionally abusive person are the desire to gain control over the victim and manipulate them as per their wish.
+Which best places for tinder, Which cities are the most active on Tinder?

 There are three patterns to emotional abuse: